The free energy of a quantum Sherrington-Kirkpatrick spin-glass model for weak disorder: Introduction and definition of the model

 which is the random variable of main physical interest, in particular, in the \emph{macroscopic limit} $N\to\infty$.
-The disorder average $\EE[f_{N}]$ of $f_{N}$ is called the mean or \emph{quenched} free energy to distinguish it from the \emph{annealed} free energy,
+The disorder average $\EE[f_{N}]$ of $f_{N}$ is called the mean or \emph{quenched} free energy and has to be distinguished from the \emph{annealed} free energy,